 During the internet’s early days, when SEO was still in its baby stage, various companies would employ various marketing techniques to boost website SEO.
-Since everything was still in its development stage, regulation was not as stringent as it is nowadays.
+Since everything was still in its development stage, the regulation was not as stringent as it is nowadays.

 SEO tactics can be broken down into two groups: white hat and black hat marketing.